luboslives/vultr-cli/README.md

-  dns            dns is used to access dns commands firewall       firewall is used to access firewall commands help           Help about any command iso            iso is used to access iso commands load-balancer  load balancer commands network        network interacts with network actions
+  dns            dns is used to access dns commands firewall       firewall is used to access firewall commands help           Help about any command instance       commands to interact with instances on vultr iso            iso is used to access iso commands load-balancer  load balancer commands network        network interacts with network actions